Philadelphia is always ready. It’s in our DNA. And in 2026, we’re ready for our biggest year yet.

 Philadelphia’s vast historical and cultural offerings will be on full display all year long.

-Also up: 52 Weeks of Firsts celebrates the city’s many historic “firsts”; ArtPhilly What Now showcases people, performances and projects that embody the essence of living, being and creating in Philadelphia; and Mural Arts Philadelphia’s Printmaking by the People offers a citywide mural and printmaking project.
+Also up: 52 Weeks of Firsts celebrates the city’s many historic “firsts”; ArtPhilly What Now showcases people, performances and projects that embody the essence of living, being and creating in Philadelphia; and Mural Arts Philadelphia offers a citywide mural and printmaking project.

-There are even more exciting goings-on in the months and years leading up to 2026, including TED Democracy’s Fireside Chats and Speaker Series; the week-long Young People’s Continental Congress at Carpenters’ Hall, site of the First Continental Congress; and the 250th birthday of the U.S. Navy and Marine Corps.
+There are even more exciting goings-on in the months and years leading up to 2026, including the opening of Calder Gardens, TED Democracy’s Fireside Chats and Speaker Series and the 250th birthday of the U.S. Navy and Marine Corps.

 The only way to fully experience Philly?
 Stay over.